-Le Courrier, 'Les critiques pleuvent sur l'EVAM qui se défend' (The critics confront EVAM which defends itself), 6 October 2014.
+334 Le Courrier, 'Les critiques pleuvent sur l'EVAM qui se défend', 6 October 2014.

 Articles 81 and 82(3) AsylA.
 National provisions on social assistance and emergency aid for asylum seekers are in Chapter 5 AsylA.
 The AO2 on Financial Matters provides important precisions on the financing of welfare benefits.